mroam/learnOpenGL/dictionary.md

 * [macports](http://www.macports.org/)

-What is ”SDL“?
+What is “SDL”?
 --------
 * Like GLFW, ”a library that creates the context for you (i.e. opens a window for you to draw in, handles input for you, etc.)...SDL offers a little more extra functionality (than GLFW) like networking/sound/image loading, GLFW is just context creation and input handling, youll have to load textures yourself or use another library for that (like SOIL)“ —http://www.gamedev.net/topic/656534-glfwglutglu-whats-the-best/

 What is “webGL”?
 ----------
-* It is a “plugin-free 3D to the web, implemented right into the browser.
-Major browser vendors Apple (Safari), Google (Chrome), Mozilla (Firefox), and Opera (Opera) are members of the WebGL Working Group.”
-(What are its limitations?
-And how much does it overlap with openGL for mobile devices?)
+* It is a (“plugin-free 3D for the web, implemented right in the browser.
+Major browser vendors Apple (Safari), Google (Chrome), Mozilla (Firefox), and Opera (Opera) are members of the WebGL Working Group.”)
+(What are limitations of webGL, and its foundation “openGL ES” for mobile devices?)